Trusted WordPress tutorials, when you need them most.

 For example, if you’ve uploaded your menu as a PDF on your restaurant website, then this is important content, and you’ll typically want to show it in the search results.

-You can also create rules that determine whether certain content is included or excluded from the search results.
+You can also create rules to determine whether certain content is included or excluded from the search results.
 For example, if you have an online marketplace, then you may want to exclude the account page, checkout page, and thank you page.

 Simply click the ‘Edit Rules’ button in the section where you want to create the rule.
 In the following image, we’re adding a new rule to the ‘Posts’ section.